She is currently working on the following projects:

-- Health Behavior Change through Technology
+- Health Behavior Change through Using Games and Social Media

 In this project, the team is looking at the use of games as a way to enable health behavior change.
 The team collaborated with the company Igniteplay to investigate the use of Spa Play as a game for helping women in the age range of 30-50 to change their habits concerning healthy eating and exercise.

 The team has also investigated the potential of using such a game or other health apps within underserved population.
 [This project was funded by Aetna Foundation]